thiagorr162/blockboost/README.md

 # BlockBoost: Scalable and Efficient Blocking through Boosting

+This repository contains the code for [BlockBoost: Scalable and Efficient Blocking through Boosting](https://proceedings.mlr.press/v238/ramos24a.html), published in AISTATS 2024.

 ## Package setup

 - All scripts should be run from the git repository root directory;